gram99/gram99/README.md

 ---

+## Using this Github - PLEASE READ

+**Repositories** - Each Repository in this github includes a comprehensive **README.md** mark down file.
+These README files contain all of the information necessary to run the PoC as well as screen shots from the PoC at the bottom of each README.md file.

+The README.md file also **contains login and password** information for those PoCs that have a security layer.

+**ALL** of the data used in the PoCs in all of the repositories is sythetic data.
+There is **no PII data** in any of the repositories.
+The only data used that is not synthetic is found in the bank-poc-repo repository.
+The data in that PoC is sourced from Federal Financial Institutions Examination Council (FFIEC) website: https://www.ffiec.gov/

+---

 ## 🏛️ Executive Expertise & Regulatory Focus
 - **Risk Modeling:** End-to-end PD, LGD, and EAD scoring; Inherent Loss Indicator (ILI) development.
 - **Regulatory Reporting & Filings:** Automation frameworks for **FR-Y-14Q/M**, **FR-Y-9C**, and **FDIC** requirements.